thangchung/clean-code-dotnet/README.md

 depends on your problem at hand, but this is a decent list of when inheritance makes more sense than composition:

 1. Your inheritance represents an "is-a" relationship and not a "has-a" relationship (Human->Animal vs. User->UserDetails).
 2. You can reuse code from the base classes (Humans can move like all animals).
-3. You want to make global changes to derived classes by changing a base class.
-   (Change the caloric expenditure of all animals when they move).
+3. You want to make global changes to derived classes by changing a base class (Change the caloric expenditure of all animals when they move).

 **Bad:**